lukasz-madon/awesome-remote-job/README.md

   1. [Remote Index](https://remoteindex.co/) - Job board and aggregator for remote jobs in tech.
   1. [Remote OK](https://remoteok.com/) - Scrapes many job board feeds for remote positions.
   1. [Remote Python](https://www.remotepython.com/) - Job board and aggregator specifically for remote Python jobs.
+  1. [RemoteHunt](https://remotehunt.app/) - Aggregator that scores each remote job 0-100 against your resume.
+Tech, login.
   1. [SlashJobs](https://slashjobs.com/) - Remote dev jobs aggregator. `and`/`or`/`not` filters, location search, fast, no sign-up/login.
   1. [tokenjobs.io](https://tokenjobs.io?remote=true) A web3 job aggregator where jobs can be filtered based on keywords, locations, languages and contract types.
 Anyone can publish a job offer.
   1. [UN Talent](https://untalent.org/jobs/home-based) - Vacancies at the United Nations and its agencies.